gatsbyjs/gatsby/docs/docs/authentication-tutorial.md

 ## Authentication service

 For this tutorial you will use a hardcode user/password.
-Create the folder `src/services` and add the follwing content to the file `auth.js`:
+Create the folder `src/services` and add the following content to the file `auth.js`:

 ```javascript:title=src/services/auth.js
 export const getUser = () =>